Using Wispr Flow on Android Work Profiles

 Wispr Flow uses accessibility permissions to detect which app you're typing in and insert transcribed text.
 A legal consent screen explains exactly what data Wispr Flow accesses before you enable the permission.

-What is the floating guide that appears when I open Accessibility Settings?
+What is the floating guide that sometimes appears when I open Accessibility Settings?

 Is my sensitive data safe?

 Wispr Flow automatically hides the dictation bubble and skips text insertion for password fields, phone number inputs, numeric-only fields, and web password fields.
-It also avoids most credit card fields that use numeric input types.
-In sensitive fields, Wispr Flow does not read or transmit any text content.
-The floating bubble is automatically hidden in 136 recognized banking and financial apps across multiple regions.
+It also avoids most credit card fields, and the Flow Bubble is automatically hidden in recognized banking and financial apps.

 You can enable Privacy Mode by going to Settings → Data & Privacy → Privacy mode.
 When enabled, data is kept only on your device.
-If your account is part of an enterprise organization, Privacy Mode is automatically enabled and cannot be turned off.
+If your account is part of an enterprise organization, Privacy Mode is automatically enabled during onboarding.

-Why do I see a persistent notification from Wispr Flow?
+Why do I sometimes see a notification from Wispr Flow?

 What if Wispr Flow stops working when I switch apps?